Recovery to Practice Curriculum Modules

 Each module in APA's Recovery to Practice curriculum is based on the most recent scientific literature.
 In its entirety, the curriculum presents a comprehensive training program in recovery oriented principles and practices to help people with serious mental health disorders recover and achieve their full functional capability.

-- Knowledge of the concept of mental health recovery, and
+- Knowledge of the concept of recovery from severe mental illness.

-- Knowledge of rehabilitation assessments and evidence based and emerging practices to assist individuals with lived experience to achieve their goals and full potential.
+- Knowledge of rehabilitation assessments and evidence based and emerging practices to assist individuals with severe mental illnesses to achieve their goals and full potential.

 Brief Descriptions of the Curriculum Modules